 Dubbed as one of the most haunted buildings in the country, if not the world, The Ancient Ram Inn in Wotton-under-Edge, is home to a whole host of paranormal activity.
 A popular legend surrounding the Inn is that of a witch burned at the stake in the 1500s after taking refuge in one of the rooms.

-The current owner John Humphries has also found evidence of devil worship, ritual sacrifice and the skeletal remains of children under the staircase.
+There has also been evidence of devil worship, ritual sacrifice and the skeletal remains of children under the staircase.
 One of the most haunted rooms in the entire inn is visited by ‘The Bishop’ – the ghost of a monk who has scared guests so much that some have fled during the night.

 For a terrifying experience of paranormal activity, a ghost hunt at the Ancient Ram is ideal.
 Ghostly goings on have been documented in the Inn dating back to Pagan times so expect a very spooky evening.